nmharmon8/StockMarketGAN/README.md

 ![ReceiverOperatingCharacteristic.png]({{site.baseurl}}/media/ReceiverOperatingCharacteristic.png)

 This show that the classifier is only a little better than random.
-Another way of visualizing the performance of the classification algorithm is a confusion matrix. e
+Another way of visualizing the performance of the classification algorithm is a confusion matrix.

 ![Full_Confusion_Matrix.png]({{site.baseurl}}/media/Full_Confusion_Matrix.png)